Adopt a Raptor

 Adoption card for your Raptor

-On average it costs about $1,800 per year to care for each bird at the raptor centre.
-Costs vary from bird to bird, based on their size and the amount of food they eat, and any special treatment or training programs that they need to help them recover from injuries or illnesses.
+On average, it costs about $1,800 per year to care for a single bird at the Raptor Centre.
+Costs vary from bird to bird based on their size, the amount of food they eat, and any special or training or equipment they require.

 Yes.
-Tax receipts will be issued for your donation of $20 or more.
+Tax receipts will be issued for donations of $20 or more.